-If you are a college student a laptop is as sensual as your textbooks and ID cards.
+If you are a college student, a laptop is as sensual as your textbooks and ID cards.
 You will use it to type essays, manipulate data sets and of course stream videos and browse your social media feeds.
-To do all of that and more, here are the basics you should keep in your mind when you are looking a laptop for a college.
+To do all of that and more, here are the basics you should keep in your mind when you are looking for a laptop for a college.

 The first step is to check with your school for specific system requirements.
-Universities do not only specify the operating systems like Mac or windows but their recommended system may also come with necessary pre-installed software or even special price discount.
-The campus IT staffs may also specifically geared towards maintaining or fixing certain laptop brands.
+Universities do not only specify the operating systems like Mac or windows, but their recommended system may also come with necessary pre-installed software or even special price discount.
+The campus IT staffs may also explicitly geared towards maintaining or fixing certain laptop brands.
 If you’re not sure who to ask, where to look for information about these things, check with your school’s bookstore first.